 Look for both water protection and breathability.

 Gloves for wet weather can be either water resistant or waterproof, but they also need to be breathable.
 “Your hands expel a lot of heat, especially when gripping an item like trekking poles, due to conduction,” Taylor says.
-“If you can keep the skin on your hands dry and allow for air-flow of your hand’s heat from rising blood flow, you will have dry and comfy hands, despite the rain.”
+“If you can keep the skin on your hands dry and allow air flow from increased blood flow, you will have dry and comfy hands, despite the rain.”

 Be open to different types of fabric.